rduenasf/birding/docs/birds/marsto1.md

 scientific_name: "Leptoptilos crumenifer"
 order: "Ciconiiformes"
 family: "Ciconiidae (Storks)"
 description: "Leptoptilos crumenifer is a species of bird in the Ciconiidae (Storks) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Storks"
 species_code: "marsto1"

 sidebar_position: 308
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Ciconiiformes
   - Ciconiidae (Storks)
   - Storks
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---